Randers FC: League success and Europa League qualification

 Despite having earned promotion to the Danish Superliga, Hemmingsen was replaced as head coach by former Randers coach Colin Todd, who returned to the club following his coaching spell from 2007 to 2009.
 Randers did well in its first season after being promoted, ending its 2012–13 league campaign in third place, the club's best ever league finish.
-The team also reached the final in the Danish Cup, but lost 0–1 to Esbjerg.
+The team also reached the final in the Danish Cup, but lost 1–0 to Esbjerg.
 Nonetheless, the league result meant that Randers was to participate in the UEFA Europa League.
 It entered the tournament in the third round of qualifying, where it met Rubin Kazan.
-Randers, however, lost the home match 1–2 and the away match 0–2, thus failing to qualify for the group stage.
+Randers, however, lost the home match 2–0 and the away match 2–0, thus failing to qualify for the group stage.

+During the 2020–21 season, Randers achieved a significant milestone in their history by securing a place in the championship playoffs of the Danish Superliga via a fifth-place finish in the regular season.
+Moreover, the club claimed victory in the Danish Cup after defeating SønderjyskE 4–0 in the final at Ceres Park in Aarhus, with goals from Erik Marxen, Simon Piesinger, and a brace by Mathias Greve.
+This triumph earned them the opportunity to participate in European competition in the 2021–22 season.
+Although they narrowly missed out on a place in the UEFA Europa League after losing to Galatasaray in the playoffs, they qualified for the inaugural UEFA Europa Conference League group stage.
+They finished second in their group after competing against AZ Alkmaar from the Netherlands, CFR Cluj from Romania, and Jablonec from the Czech Republic.
+This result secured their progression to the knockout stage, where they faced English powerhouse Leicester City, which included Denmark national team captain Kasper Schmeichel.
+Despite their best efforts, they were eliminated from the competition, thus concluding their European journey.

 European record

 During the 2006–07 season, Randers managed to qualify for the UEFA Cup as Danish Cup winners.
 During the 2009–10 season, the club was invited to participate in the Europa League due to its second place in the Danish league Fair Play ranking – behind 2008–09 champions Copenhagen, which claimed Denmark's UEFA Champions League spot.
 During the 2010–11 season, the club participated in the Europa League due to its second-place finish in the Danish league Fair Play ranking – behind 2009–10 champions Copenhagen, which again claimed the Champions League spot.